-Explanation: This applies regardless whether the robot has the Vision Sensor mounted or not.
-The Vision Sensor allows teams to see what's on the field and easily direct the robot to pick up game objects by tracking those objects.
-Because of the way the Vision Sensor works, other robots with decorations that look similar to game objects can be mistaken by the Vision Sensor for game objects and cause the robot, during Autonomous mode, to behave incorrectly, which can at worst result in damage to the robots.
+This applies regardless of whether the robot has the Vision Sensor mounted or not.
+The Vision Sensor allows teams to see what's on these field and easily direct the robot to pick up game objects by tracking those objects.
+Because of the way the Vision Sensor works, other robots with decorations that look similar to game objects can be mistaken by the Vision Sensor for game objects and cause the robot to behave incorrectly, which can pose a danger to teammates or other robots.
 Teams may also try to intentionally exploit this and mess up other robots to their advantage, which is unfair and against the ethos of the game.
 This rule is meant to prevent both scenarios.